There are six topics in this section relating to Writing and assessments:

 You have to be organised with your time to complete your dissertation.
-Check out Time Management pages for useful general advice.
+Check the Time Management pages for useful general advice.
 You’ll need to pay special attention to the following:

 It’s a long project so make sure you include all the tasks and try to estimate how long each will take.
-Be generous!
+Allow extra time.
 Dissertations may include:

 - booking access to rooms, people or equipment